angelinopersia/papofic/src/models/README.md

 const Naming = {
   id: [
-    // Your model name as a string
+    // Your processed model name as a string
   ],
   title: [
-    // The normal, full name of the model for front end purposes ],
+    // The normal, full name of the model for front end view ],
 };